HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Multi-line Strings

 For convenience, FSH also supports multi-line strings, demarcated with three double quotation marks `"""`.
-This feature allows for authors to split text over multiple lines and indent it as appropriate to retain visual consistency in the FSH file.
+This feature allows for authors to split text over multiple lines and retain consistent indentation in the FSH file.
 When processing multi-line strings, the following approach is followed:
-* If the first line contains only whitespace (including newline), discard it.
-* If the last line contains only whitespace (including newline), discard it.
+* If the first line or last line contains only whitespace (including newline), discard it.
 * If another line contains only whitespace, truncate it to zero characters.
 * For all other non-whitespace lines, detect the shortest number of leading spaces and trim that from the beginning of every line.